Megidd/Feather/README.md

    * Making sure your 3D print will be done correctly.
 1. `FeatherCastable` command to optimize metal casting process.
    * Making sure your 3D model is suitable for metal casting while having the minimum weight[^1].
-1. `FeatherLighten` command to optimize design process.
+1. `FeatherLighten` command to optimize usage process.
    * Making sure your 3D model has maximum strength and minimum weight[^1].

 ## Optimize 3D print process